CityArts guidelines are now available. To view eligibility criteria and guidelines, Download the 2017 packet (PDF).

 • Have primary mission to create, produce, present, provide, or support arts and culture services for the public.
 Organizations with a primarily social service-focused or education-focused mission may not be eligible.

-• Work in one of the following disciplines: Architecture, Dance, Fashion, Film, Literature, Media, Music, Museums, Theater, Visual Arts, Interdisciplinary OR serve as an arts service organization.
+• Work in one of the following disciplines: Architecture, Curatorial Arts/Museums, Dance, Design (includes Fashion, Industrial, and Costume), Interdisciplinary, Literary Arts, Media Arts and Film, Music, Performance Art, Photography, Public Art, Theater, Visual Arts OR serve as an arts service organization.

 The following are not eligible to apply to the CityArts Program: